Student Attendance Variances

 The school a student attends is determined by each student's residential address.
 If a student wishes to attend a school that does not serve the area of his/her residence, parents must request a variance.
 The variance is called a "Choice Transfer."
 Choice Transfers are approved or denied based on a number of reasons, including but not limited to, whether or not there is enough space for additional students.

-For questions or more information, please contact Sophia Deogun,
+For questions or assistance, please contact Tammy Haugstad,

 Choice Transfer Coordinator at 360-652-4500